Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 Correct: do not use these verbs in the form of 1 l., singular.

-Right: let's try, ride, climb, burn, bake, save, guard, rinse, wave, want.
+Right: let's try, drive, climb, burn, bake, take care, guard, rinse, wave, they want.

 2. Formation of return forms:

-Wrong: met, wanted, said hello, sorry (colloquial).
+Wrong: met, wanted to, said hello, sorry (colloquial).

-3. Formation of imperative mood forms:
+3. Formation of imperative forms:

-Pay attention to the formation of imperative forms of erroneous verbs, which are often found in KIMs:
+Pay attention to the formation of the imperative forms of erroneous verbs, which are often found in KIMs:

 Lie down - (you) lie down, (you) lie down

-Ride - (you) go, (you) go
+Go - (you) go, (you) go

 Ride - (you) ride, (you) ride